-His story is set now; it has been for years.
+His story has been set for years.
 Vernon Forrest was a champion and humanitarian.
-That is how we remember him, such that it almost feels mundane to distinguish him as such.
-And isn’t that ridiculous?
-Consider what passes for achievement today, for personality, for character.
-We are so easily satisfied with less, if only because we’ve lowered expectations to ensure fulfillment.
-And yet Forrest lives at the recesses of boxing’s collective memory.
+That is how we remember him; it almost feels mundane to distinguish him so.
+Isn’t that ridiculous?
+Consider what passes for achievement, for character today.
+We’re so easily satisfied with less, if only because we’ve lowered expectations to ensure fulfillment.
+Yet Forrest lives at the recesses of boxing’s memory.

-Ware escaped, Forrest did not.
+Ware escaped; Forrest did not.
 At the corner of Fulton and McDaniel, Forrest encountered Charman Sinkfield.
-The two engaged in a brief conversation.
-When Forrest realized Sinkfield was not the man who robbed him, he turned, heading back toward his car.
+After a brief conversation, Forrest realized Sinkfield was not the man who robbed him.
+He turned back toward his car.
 That’s when Charman fired seven or eight bullets into Forrest’s back before escaping with Ware and their getaway driver, Jquante Crews.
 The last chapter in Forrest’s story is a tragic one.

 His story began in 1971 in Augusta, Georgia, where Forrest, one of eight siblings, was born to a retired nurse’s assistant and a mechanic.
-He was fighting even as a youngster.
-In an interview with Boxing Talk, his brother, Alphonso, described the young Forrest as “a scrappy kid.”
 Fighting came naturally to him; it also got him suspended from his neighborhood Boys & Girls Club.
-Denied his preferred hangout, a nine-year-old Forrest went around the corner to the local boxing gym.
+Denied his preferred hangout, nine-year-old Forrest went around the corner to the local boxing gym.
 He found more than he could handle inside; it left him infuriated but inspired.
 Forrest was going to be a fighter.

 “Forrest kept the shorter Mosley off-balance with jabs and hurt him with a right hand in the second round.”